fmaste/Haskell/doc/EvaluationStrategies.md

 Lazy evaluation is classified as a binding technique rather than an evaluation strategy.

+### Note

+A Haskell implementation using call-by-name, would be technically conforming?

 # Memoization

-As we have learned that Haskell computes any given expression at most once every time the lambda expression is entered, we can use the memoization optimization technique.
+Now that we know that Haskell computes any given expression at most once every time the lambda expression is entered, we can use the memoization optimization
+technique:

 ```haskell
 slow_fib :: Int -> Integer